Colleton County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
-You can also choose to have a bench trial, where the judge alone decides the case.
+• Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
+In a jury trial, a panel of citizens will decide your guilt or innocence.
+In a bench trial, the judge will make the decision.

-• Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer test, arguing that the police did not have probable cause to stop you, and presenting evidence that you were not impaired.

 Penalties for DUI in Colleton County, SC

-The penalties for DUI in South Carolina, including Colleton County, are determined by state law and depend on the number of prior DUI convictions you have.
+The penalties for DUI in South Carolina are determined by SC law and depend on the number of prior offenses.

 First Offense

-• License suspension: A license suspension of six months.
+• License Suspension: A first offense DUI carries a license suspension of six months, according to South Carolina law.

 Second Offense

-• Jail time: Possible jail time ranges from 5 days to 1 year.
+• Increased jail time, ranging from 5 days to 1 year.

 Third Offense

-• Jail time: Possible jail time ranges from 60 days to 3 years.
+• Prison time ranging from 60 days to 3 years.

 Court Programs in Colleton County